stimulsoft/Samples-ASP.NET-WebViewer-CSharp/README.md

 # ASP.NET WebForms C# samples for Stimulsoft Reports.Net

-#### This repository contains the source code of the examples of usage Stimulsoft Reports.Net reporting tool in the ASP.NET WebForms applications, using C# code and HTML5 components.
+#### This repository contains the source code of the examples of usage Stimulsoft Reports.Net reporting tool in the ASP.NET WebForms applications, using C# code and HTML5 report viewer.

-#Overview
+# Overview
 This repository has some examples (Visual Studio Projects) each in different folders:
 * Localizing the Viewer
 * Show Report in the Viewer